2013 Surrey County Council election: Electoral Review

-For these elections the number of seats in the Council increased from 80 to 81 implementing, with a minor change, recommendations of the 2010 review by the Local Government Boundary Commission for England.
-During the consultation the Council in November 2010 recommended no change to the number of councillors and most submissions recommended a reduction in the number of councillors, including a representation from Surrey Heath District Council to reduce the number of councillors to 60.
-However, when the Council drafted its boundary proposals it realised that allocation of 8 members to Waverley District would mean:
+For these elections the number of seats on the Council increased from 80 to 81 implementing, with a minor change, recommendations of the 2010 review by the Local Government Boundary Commission for England.
+During the consultation the Council in November 2010 recommended no change to the number of councillors (I.e. 80).
+Other submissions recommended a reduction in the number of councillors, including a representation from Surrey Heath District Council to reduce the number of councillors to 60.
+However, when the Council drafted its boundary proposals it realised that the allocation of 8 members to Waverley District would mean:

-Therefore, although the threshold for electoral inequality is 10% variation from the average, which must be reached in 33% of divisions to trigger a boundary commission review, the Council relied in evidence on the fact that Waverley's projected electorate in 2016 would be the most disparate above the quota.
-Others were over-represented falling below the quota and opponents argued for instead, their removal.
-Determined to keep a minimum of 80 councillors, Surrey County Council stated that Waverley would be, in its view, unacceptably under-represented and so advocated 81 seats in its final, modified size submission of March 2011.
+Surrey County Council concluded that Waverley would, in its view, be unacceptably under-represented in a Council of 80 and so advocated a total of 81 seats in its final, modified size submission of March 2011.
 The LGBCE accepted this argument.

-The boundary review resulted generally to minor revisions all of which were only to a minority of divisions, with consequential name changes in a few instances.
+The boundary review resulted generally in minor revisions to a minority of divisions, with consequential name changes in a few instances.

 Candidates

-The only party which nominated candidates in all 81 divisions were UKIP, followed by the Conservative Party, who contested 80 divisions.
+The only party which nominated candidates in all 81 divisions was UKIP, followed by the Conservative Party, which contested 80 divisions (having failed, by mistake, to nominate a candidate for the Shalford division in the Guildford area).
 The Labour Party stood in 78 divisions and the Liberal Democrats contested 76 divisions.
 None of the other parties fielded candidates in a majority of divisions, with the Green Party and Residents Associations both standing in 12 divisions.
 Eleven candidates stood as independents.